A potential error is when we have tried to post something for you, but we're not quite sure that it posted 🤔

 If we know it was a problem (for example Instagram says the network connection dropped out) it will be retried, but in other situations we can't be certain.

-You just need to check your profile to see if it's posted, and if it isn't, then you can either post it manually or go to your archive and click "post again" to reschedule the post.
+You just need to check your page to see if it's posted, and if it didn't, then you can either post it manually or go to your archives and click "post again" to reschedule the post.

 You can also see if something is a potential error in your archives - a warning symbol will be displayed.